 Our 9th arrondissement furnished flats lure those looking to live in the impressionist-inspiring neighborhood of Degas, Renoir and Monet.
 And with Boulevard Haussmann, Galeries Lafayette and Printemps departments store closeby, shopping is always an option.
 At night, ballet fans flock to the opulent Opéra Garnier.
 The 9th’s mix of restaurants, stores and theatres make it a highly sought arrondissement.

 Artistic and eclectic, the 10th arrondissement is up-and-coming.
 With access to major train stations, Gare de l'Est and Gare du Nord, our furnished rentals in the 10th suit commuters or frequent travelers.
-Once a working-class neighborhood, the 10th's repurposed factories now attract artists and young professionals, with hipsters settling around the Canal Saint-Martin.
+Once a working-class neighborhood, the 10th's repurposed factories now attract artists and young professionals, with the emerging creative class settling around the Canal Saint-Martin.

 With its irresistible grungy appeal, the 11th attracts scores of young residents, making it the most populous Parisian arrondissement.
 Many of our furnished flats are in the vicinity of the iconic bronze July Column.
 Along the tree-lined rue Richard Lenoir, residents enjoy Paris's arguably best outdoor food market, while gourmands visit celebrated restaurants around Avenue Parmentier.
 Around the Opéra Bastille and rue Oberkampf, nightlife thrives.